List of Alex Rider characters: Nile

-Nile Griffen is a contract killer for the crime organisation Scorpia and one of the main antagonists in the novel Scorpia.
+Nile is a contract killer for the crime organisation Scorpia and one of the main antagonists in the novel Scorpia.
 He acts as Rothman's henchman, bodyguard, representative and assassin.
 He is a black man who suffers from vitiligo.
 Nile was the second best in his class of assassination.
 According to Julia Rothman, he could have been the first if it was not for his "rather annoying weakness" (later revealed to be his fear of heights).

 Nile first encounters Alex in the Widow's Palace.
 After capturing Alex for trespassing, he locks Alex in a flooding room to kill him.
 After Alex joins Scorpia, Nile becomes his friend.
 He accompanies Alex to Scorpia's island, Malagosto, for training, and later helps Alex in his mission to kill Mrs. Jones.
 When Alex climbs onto the hot-air balloon to stop Invisible Sword from activating, Nile is sent after him, where Alex learns about Nile's fear of heights.
-Using this to taunt and distract his foe, Alex then slices open the hot air balloon's gas container, causing an explosion, and knocking off the balloon's basket.
+Using this to taunt and distract his foe, Alex then slices open the hot air balloon's gas pipe, causing an explosion, and knocking off the balloon's basket.
 The explosion not only destroys the basket (Alex survives by holding onto the balloon's ropes), but also knocks Nile's body (which was set aflame) off the balloon, sending him falling to his death.

+Nile is portrayed by Jason Wong in the series.
+Instead of being portrayed as a black man with vitiligo and a fear of heights, Nile is portrayed as Asian, fearless, ruthless, and outright hates Alex unlike his novel counterpart.
+Instead of falling to his death, he tries to assassinate Alex at the end of SCORPIA only to get killed by Yassen.